Postdoctoral Fellowship in Pediatric Neuropsychology

 Dr. Iampietro is a pediatric neuropsychologist in CHOP's Minds Matter Concussion Program.
 Her clinical and research interests include understanding the neuropsychological, medical, psychological, and neurodevelopmental contributions to recovery in mild, moderate, and severe traumatic brain injury.

-Kelly Janke, PhD, ABPP-Cn
+Kelly Janke, PhD, ABPP-CN

-Sarah Murphy-Bowman, PsyD
+Sarah C. Murphy, PsyD

-Iris Paltin, PhD
+Iris Paltin, PhD, ABPP-CN

 Juhi Pandey, PhD

-Jane Schreiber, PhD, ABPP-Cn
+Jane Schreiber, PhD, ABPP-CN

 Dr. Schreiber, a pediatric neuropsychologist embedded in the Division of Pediatric General, Fetal and Thoracic Surgery, provides neurodevelopmental and neuropsychological follow-up for patients who have undergone early surgical procedures and subsequent medical treatment.
 Her research interests are in long-term neuropsychological outcomes.